Farzadri/2NF-Dataset-MySQL/README.md

 **Description**:

-This aims to normalize Used Cars Details Dataset to the second normal form (2NF) at MySQL in order to organize data for storing in data warehouse.
+This aims to normalize Used Cars Details Dataset to the second normal form (2NF) at MySQL in order to organize the data for storing in a data warehouse.

 **The steps to convert dataset to 2NF are as follows:**